oirlab/liger_iris_pipeline/docs/subarrays.rst

     model.meta.subarray.ystart = ystart + 1
     model.meta.subarray.xsize = xsize
     model.meta.subarray.ysize = ysize

-Consider that following the FITS conventions the `xstart` and `ystart` keywords are 1-based, therefore the default `xstart` is 1 and if you are slicing an array in Python, you should add 1 to the keyword before saving it into the metadata.
+    model.meta.subarray.detysiz = detysiz
+    model.meta.subarray.detxsiz = detxsiz
+    model.meta.subarray.fastaxis = 0
+    model.meta.subarray.slowaxis = 1

+Here the `xstart` and `ystart` keywords are converted from 0-based to 1-based indexing.
-`subarray.id` is saved into the FITS keyword `SUBARRID` and should be 0 for full frames, 1 for the first subarray and so on.

-The name of an entire frame is "FULL".
+`xstart` and `ystart` are 1 by default. `subarray.id` is saved into the FITS keyword `SUBARRID` and should be 0 for full frames, 1 for the first subarray and so on.
+The name of an entire frame is "FULL", whereas subarray names can be anything.

-Subarrays and reference files
+Subarrays and Reference Files
 =============================

 Flat frames, darks and background files either in CRDS or using local overrides can either be saved as subarrays or can be saved as full frames.
 In case they are saved as full frames, after being accessed they are sliced according to the metadata in the input subarray.

-Example usage
+Example Usage
 =============

-As usage examples, check the notebooks or the ``test_image2.py`` script in the `unit tests folder in the repository <https://github.com/oirlab/liger_iris_pipeline/tree/master/liger_iris_pipeline/tests>`_
+As usage examples, check the notebooks or the ``test_imager_stage2.py`` script in the `unit tests folder in the repository <https://github.com/oirlab/liger_iris_pipeline/tree/master/liger_iris_pipeline/tests>`_

-Related steps
+Related Steps
 =============

 .. toctree::